 Day 1 Arrive Kathmandu, Nepal.
 You'll be picked up at the airport and transferred to our hotel.
 Remainder of day at leisure.
 Group dinner at a local restaurant.

 Day 2 In Kathmandu.
-Half-day tour of the best historic and cultural World Heritage Sites.
-A close-up look at the destruction and rebuilding following the earthquake.
 Lunch on your own.
 Group dinner at a local restaurant.

 Day 4 Today we'll trek back up to Gunsa as our important acclimatization continues.
 Gunsa is a busy town, the regional center with a hospital, a post office and an old Buddhist monastery.